chreul/OCR_Testdata_EarlyPrintedBooks/README.md

 # OCR_Testdata_EarlyPrintedBooks
 A selection of test lines of several early printed books as well as the corresponding individual OCRopus models and mixed models.

+## Data
+LatinHist-98000.pyrnn.gz is a mixed OCRopus model trained on twelve Latin books printed with Antiqua types between 1471 and 1686 with a focus (ten out of twelve) on early works produced before 1600.
+For details about the books please see [1] .
+The training was performed on 8,684 lines and the best model was chosen by evaluating all resulting models on 2,432 previously unseen test lines.
+The lowest achieved CER was 2.92% after 98,000 training steps.

+The Books folder contains seven early printed books used for evaluation in [2].
+For each book we made 150 lines of GT available as well as a strong individual model (coming soon) trained on an extensive amount of lines (at least 1,500).
+For details about the books please see [2].

 ## Licence
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">
 <img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" />